AnalyticsLoL/SummonerInsight/README.md

 ## Ideas for next stuff

-- [x] Display Heal quantity rather than damageDealt if support healer
 - [ ] Add favorite position icons in the Summoner Infos
 - [ ] Figure out some style for the masteries milestones
 - [ ] Add tooltips with the name and date of the user profileIcon